Lisa-Maricia Schwarz - PhD Candidate

 - Citizen science and machine learning in iNaturalist

-Since 2019 PhD student at the University of Bonn, Institute of Crop Science and Resource Conservation (INRES).
+Since 2019 PhD student, University of Bonn, Institute of Crop Science and Resource Conservation (INRES).

 2019 Scientific Assistant, Karlsruhe Institute of Technology, Institute of Geography and Geoecology.